-In the summer, a weekly series of lectures and presentations by resident and visiting scholars is part of the academic curriculum for all M.A.L.S students.
-The Symposium together with the student-led seminars acquaints students with a broad range of topical issues and encourages articulate discussion and debate.
-Each student is required to complete two symposia (MALS 120), or One Symposium and one Research Methods module (MALS 130), or One Symposium and one approved Symposium Substitute
+All MALS student is required to enroll in one Summer Symposium as part of the academic curriculum.
+The Summer Symposium is a weekly series of lectures and presentations by resident and visiting scholars that together with student-led seminars acquaints students with a broad range of topical issues and encourages articulate discussion and debate.

 The Symposium is open to the greater Dartmouth community and is a highlight of the summer term.